Information for Authors

 In all cases the final decision to publish rests with the Editors.

-The Impact Factor is provided by Thomson Reuters Science Citation Index®.
+The Impact Factor is provided by Thomson Reuters Journal Citation Reports®.

 Publishing in Platinum Metals Review is free of charge.
 All services including peer review, copyediting, typesetting, production of web pages, reproduction of colour images and posting offprints to the corresponding author are included.